-UAE establishes $817 million fund for space sector
+UAE establishes an $817 million fund for the space sector

-A new project to create radar satellites and a 3 billion UAE dirham ($816.84 million) fund were both unveiled by the UAE last week.
-Sheikh Mohammed bin Rashed, the ruler of Dubai, stated that the fund aims to encourage the creation of domestic enterprises in the space sector and advance domestic strategic and research projects.
+UAE’s success in the space sector started with the creation of a 3 billion UAE dirham ($817 million) fund.
+The fund’s main mission, according to Sheikh Mohammed bin Rashed, the ruler of Dubai, is to encourage the creation of domestic enterprises in the space sector and advance domestic strategic and research projects.

 UAE announces plans for radar satellite constellation

-A constellation of sophisticated remote sensing satellites using radar technologies will be the Fund’s first project to be sent into orbit and will offer unmatched imaging capabilities.
-After the Arabic word for a flock of birds, the constellation will be called Sirb.
+A constellation of sophisticated remote sensing satellites using radar technologies is the fund’s first project which is set to be sent into orbit, offering unmatched imaging capabilities.
+The constellation will be called Sirb after the Arabic word for a flock of birds.
 The “Sirb” initiative, according to Sheikh Mohammed bin Rashid, intends to increase the nation’s competitiveness in the space industry.
 According to Arab News, the planned satellites will be able to produce extremely intricate and detailed radar “pictures” of land usage, ice cover, surface changes, and characterization, with a variety of scientific, civil, and commercial applications.

 Turkey & UAE continue to mend ties with the space agreement

-It’s interesting to learn that the UAE Mini-Satellite Challenge, one of the key goals of the UAE Space Agency, allows students to construct satellites.
-The plan intends to make the UAE a center for space education.
-The organization established the UAE Mini-Satellite Challenge, which gives undergraduate and graduate students the chance to design, build, and test satellites, in collaboration with Khalifa University and Boeing, such an initiative aims to make the UAE a center for space education.
+It’s interesting to learn as well that the UAE Mini-Satellite Challenge, one of the key goals of the UAE Space Agency, allows students to construct satellites.
+The challenge tends to give undergraduate and graduate students the chance to design, build, and test satellites, in collaboration with Khalifa University and Boeing, such an initiative aims to make the UAE a center for space education.